bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/blog/2017-05-18-whats-new-in-create-react-app.md

 If you had to eject your app for one reason or another, Webpack provides a [configuration migration guide](https://webpack.js.org/guides/migrating/) that you can follow to update your apps.
 Note that with each release of Create React App, we are working to support more use cases out of the box so that you don't have to eject in the future.

 The biggest notable webpack 2 feature is the ability to write and import [ES6 modules](http://2ality.com/2014/09/es6-modules-final.html) directly without compiling them to CommonJS.
-This shouldn’t affect how you write code since you likely already use `import` and `export` statements, but it will help catch more mistakes like missing named exports at compile time:
+This shouldn't affect how you write code since you likely already use `import` and `export` statements, but it will help catch more mistakes like missing named exports at compile time:

 ![Export validation](../images/blog/cra-update-exports.gif)